wp-plugins/clickbank-niche-storefronts/readme.txt

 =  Clickbank Niche Storefront WordPress Plugin  =

-Clickbank is the World's Largest Digital Info Product Store.
+**Clickbank&reg;** is the World's Largest Digital Info Product Store.
 As a Clickbank affiliate, one can make tons of CASH by promoting these products.

 The most effective way to earn with CB products is targetted marketing, also known as **niche marketing**.